gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/apis/python-api.md

 ```

 Once connected you can access and run the same endpoints and operations as you
-would via the usual rest API.
-The endpoints are accessed via the
+would via the usual rest API but via their python classes.
+The endpoints are
-`GafferConnector` to allow you executing Operation chains to perform queries on
+accessed via the `GafferConnector` to allow you executing Operation chains to
-the graph.
+perform queries on the graph.

+!!! note
+    There may be of the features of the full rest API not be present in
+    `gafferpy` as always check the [reference guide](../../../../reference/intro.md)
+    first.

 !!! example ""
     A simple Operation can be called via the `execute_operation()` function.
 As